India Sporting Goods Fair Aims to Propel Manufacturing Sector

 Key Points

-- The 4th India Sporting Goods Fair (ISGF) will showcase a wide range of athletic gear and sports equipment from 75 exhibitors.
+- The 4th India Sporting Goods Fair (ISGF) features 75 exhibitors showcasing a wide range of athletic gear and sports equipment.

-- Manufacturers are encouraged to innovate, expand globally, and explore joint ventures to enhance India's manufacturing capabilities.
+- India's current share of global sports goods exports is only 0.5%, indicating significant growth potential.

-- The government is committed to supporting the sports manufacturing sector and aims to launch a sports goods manufacturing scheme soon.
+- The government encourages joint ventures and international collaborations to boost the sports manufacturing sector.

-Seventy five exhibitors from all over the country will showcase athletic gear, equipment, and apparel for diverse disciplines in the 4th India Sporting Goods Fair (ISGF) from Wednesday amid the government push to position India as a global hub of sports goods manufacturing sector.
+Seventy five exhibitors from all over the country will showcase athletic gear, equipment, and apparel for diverse disciplines in the 4th India Sporting Goods Fair (ISGF) amid the government push to position the country as a global hub of sports goods manufacturing.

+ISGF, organised by the Sports Goods and Toys Export Promotion Council, was inaugurated on Tuesday and will wind up on April 2 at Yashobhoomi in Dwarka.

 Exhibitors will be showcasing a diverse range of products including athletic goods, badminton and tennis equipment, boxing gear, cricket equipment, fitness equipment, sports apparel, indoor sports equipment and toys.